 Often, rice is served alongside burritos, but the combination of rice and beans wrapped inside the tortilla is quite satisfying.
-These yellow rice and black bean burritos make a filling meal that needs only a salad to complete, though stoneground tortilla chips and salsa are always welcome!
+These yellow rice and black bean burritos make a filling meal that needs only a salad to be complete—though stoneground tortilla chips and salsa are always welcome!
 Photos by Evan Atlas.

 - ¾ cup brown rice

-- 1 to 2 small fresh hot chiles, seeded and minced, or one 4-ounce can chopped mild green chiles
+- 1 –2 small fresh hot chiles seeded and minced, or 1 (4 oz) can chopped mild green chiles

 - Salsa Ranchera or store-bought salsa